blackcodetavern/STLBuilder/README.md

 # stlbuilder
 STLBuilder is a program that allows you to program 3D objects with Javascript.
 These objects can then be downloaded as STL.

+This software depends mainly on vuejs, quasar-framework and threejs.

 # ToDo
 - More examples
 - Autocentering of objects